MichaIng/DietPi-Docs/docs/software/camera.md

     The requirements are:

-    - Have any PI supported camera attached
+    - Have any RPi-supported camera attached

 === "Access the web interface"